Course Catalog

 3. Submit a government-issued ID or Driver’s License for proof of lawful presence (alternatives available).
 Students seeking in-state tuition may be required to submit other documents.

-1. Evaluation of student’s readiness for degree, diploma, and technical certificate programs.
+1. Evaluation of academic readiness for degree, diploma, and technical certificate programs.

-For most programs, individuals must be 16 years of age or older, or be a dually enrolled high school student in the 9th, 10th, 11th, or 12th grade, who seek access to quality instruction at the post-secondary level.
+For most programs, individuals must be 16 years of age or older, or be a dually enrolled high school student, who seek access to quality instruction at the post-secondary level.
 The minimum age for certain programs may be higher.
 Please check specific program requirements for more information.

 Applicants must be physically able to attend school regularly, whether on campus or online, and be able to perform the “essential functions” of the occupation for which they plan to train.
 Physical examinations, lab tests, and immunizations are required for students in designated programs, after acceptance to the program and prior to participation in clinical training at an affiliated site, or before operating motor vehicles or other equipment required in training.